 Pregnancy Negligence Claims and Birth Compensation

-The Medical Negligence Experts are here to help if you have been affected by pregnancy negligence or birth negligence and want to claim compensation.
+The Medical Negligence Experts are here to help if you have been affected by negligence and wish to seek birth injury compensation.
 We work with leading birth injury solicitors around the UK who will support you from your first enquiry until your claim is resolved.
 Whether your pregnancy was planned or not, we appreciate that pregnancy negligence can be enormously traumatic and that a sense of injustice can prevent you from moving forward.

-We are relentless in our pursuit of getting you the compensation you deserve and do everything we can to help lessen the impact a compensation claim will have on your life.
+We are relentless in our pursuit of getting you the compensation medical malpractice can leave you needing and deserving of.
 Our goal is to aid your recovery – you have already suffered physically and emotionally so why should you also have to suffer financial damage?
-Birth compensation is payment in recognition of the trauma you have endured.
+You can receive birth injury compensation as payment in recognition of the trauma you have endured.

 What is Pregnancy Negligence?

 Pregnancy negligence is when you receive ante or neonatal care that is below an acceptable standard and which causes injury to you or your baby.
-Examples of pregnancy negligence The Medical Negligence Experts handle include:
+Some examples of medical negligence in pregnancy The Medical Negligence Experts handle include:

 Birth Issues Negligence Claims